 People are looking for methods to reduce their utility bills.
 But, it is also essential to be an intelligent consumer when it comes to the investment you make.
 The cost of improving the insulation in your tank, for example, can be justified if you can expect significant energy savings over time.
 Beyond costs, additional factors of comfort, convenience, and safety must also be taken into account.
-Of course, you can turn off the light on your porch every night, but it may be worth keeping it if you feel safer by lighting the front of your house, such as DD Counter Measures.
+Of course, you can turn off the light on your porch every night, but it may be worth keeping it if you feel safer by lighting the front of your house.

 Weigh Costs in the Short and Long Term